nfdi4plants/nfdi4plants.github.io/src/content/events/2024-09-17_open-science-festival.md

 ---
 title: Open Science Festival
-mode: On-site
+mode: OfflineEventAttendanceMode
 category: Conference
-excerpt: 'Join the Open Science Festival in Mainz for talks, workshops, and networking.
+description: 'Join the Open Science Festival in Mainz for talks, workshops, and networking.
 DataPLANT will be at the NFDI booth.
 Register now!'
 when:
   start: 2024-09-17
   end: 2024-09-18